 An Introductory Comparison

-In-house coding and billing requires using employees to utilize medical coding and billing software to complete tasks for revenue cycle management.
+In-house medical billing requires employees to use medical coding and billing software to complete tasks for revenue cycle management.

 EHR Billing Software vs. Outsourced Medical Billing